DamienCassou/orgtbl-show-header/README.md

 ## Summary

-Show the header of the current column in the minibuffer
+In Emacs Org mode, this minor mode shows the header of the current column in the minibuffer.

 ![Screencast](screencast.git)

+## Installation

+Use a package manager (the package is on [MELPA](http://melpa.org)) or copy `orgtbl-show-header.el` to your `load-path`.

+## Usage

+In your Org file, type `M-x  orgtbl-show-header`.
+When you press `TAB` or `S-TAB` in a table, you will see the header of the current column printed in the minibuffer.

 ## Contributing